gegedenice/humatheque-idref-qualinka-api/README.md

 # Humatheque IdRef Qualinka API

-FastAPI service for aligning extracted person names to French IdRef authority records.
+FastAPI service for aligning extracted person and organizations names to French IdRef authority records.
 The service is designed for a cataloging pipeline where metadata has first been extracted from thesis, dissertation, or memoir cover images, and the next step is to find the most plausible IdRef PPN for each extracted person.